EndPointCorp/end-point-blog/2012/08/02/rails-3-activerecord-caching-bug-ahoy.html.md

-Sometimes bugs in other people's code makes me think I might be crazy.
+Sometimes bugs in other people’s code makes me think I might be crazy.
 I’m not talking Walter Sobchak gun-in-the-air-and-a-Pomeranian-in-a-cat-carrier crazy, but “I must be doing something incredibly wrong here” crazy.
 I recently ran into a Rails 3 ActiveRecord caching bug that made me feel this kind of crazy.
 Check out this pretty simple caching setup and the bug I encountered and tell me; Am I wrong?

 I have two models with a simple parent/child relationship defined with has_many and belongs_to ActiveRecord associations, respectively.
 Here are the pertinent bits of each: